CrazyMLC/LC-BBS-Video-Player/README.md

 This video encoding and playback is powered by variable frame timings, and RLE compression.

-This project is inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player), who made a funnier joke than I ever will.
+This project is inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player).

 # Controls